FutureGadgetLaboratory-FGL/Logic_Builder/README.md

 ## ⚠️Under Development Repository Alert!!!

-This repository was created on 27 September, 2022 for the Hacktoberfest 2022 and does not contain any practice problems in it as of now.
+This repository was created on 27 September, 2022 and does not contain any practice problems in it as of now.

-This October, everyone reading this README file is requested to contribute in this repository by adding questions or solutions to the questions given in `problems.md` file of each section in different languages.
+This year, everyone reading this README file is requested to contribute in this repository by adding questions or solutions to the questions given in `problems.md` file of each section in different languages.

-Problem statements and issues will be updated on a weekly basis throughout October, 2022... and even after that, this repository will be updated at least on a monthly basis.
+Problem statements and issues will be updated on a weekly basis throughout year 2022... and even after that, this repository will be updated at least on a monthly basis.

 So, everyone is requested to contribute and make this repository better day by day.